Here are some new

 2. Get a separate email account for personal email

-3. Teach your kids that giving out personal information online means giving it to strangers
+3. Teach your kids that giving out personal information online means

 4. Clear your memory cache after browsing